HughxDev/metrolist/README.md

 - Elements: two underscores appended to block (`block__element`)
 - Modifiers: two dashes appended to block or element (`block--modifier`, `block__element--modifier`).

-When writing modifiers, ensure that the base class is also present; should not mean anything on its own.
+When writing modifiers, ensure the base class is also present; modifiers should not mean anything on their own.
+This also gives modifiers higher specificity than regular classes, which helps ensure that they actually get applied.
 ```scss
 .block--modifier {} // Bad
 .block.block--modifier {} // Good